Panelista-Output/panelista-articles/content/en/vasttrafik-and-panelista.md

 **Samuel**: One question was to test a few of our hypotheses around necessary information when something unexpected happens; _“How would you like to find out if something will affect your trip?”_.
 Another was to explore needs for possible subscription services; _“Should Västtrafik offer some kind of subscription?
 And if so, what is important?_". ~~We learned a lot of new things~~.

 **Annelie**: We also asked a question where we linked to a prototype for a new feature in our app, so the questions can be quite different.
-Sometimes a lot of the panelists share the same needs, sometimes it varies a lot.
+Sometimes many panelists share the same needs, sometimes it varies much more.

 ### Do you work with customer insights in any other way?

 **Annelie**: Yes, we test prototypes, interview customers, send out surveys etc. Panelista's format with one question at the time generates longer and more nuanced answers compared to surveys.
-It is also nice for the customers to see the face of the person asking rather than just seeing the name of a large company like Västtrafik.
+It is also nice for the customers to see the face of the person asking, rather than just seeing the name of a large company like Västtrafik.
 Now you get to see the people behind the brand.

 **Samuel**: A video question on Panelista gives in-depth understanding.
 Not as deep as a hourlong interview with each person, but somewhere between a round of interviews and a survey.